aimaaan/casestudy01/readme.md

 - Above is the alerts that I found in the website https://selangorfc.com/ where its shows alerts on Information disclosure - suspicious comments (164).

 ![potential_sensisitive](https://github.com/aimaaan/casestudy01/assets/106076684/40d42954-ae14-4799-9f37-23f0c5527bbd)
-- Above is another alert that I found but the risk level is LOW and the alerts show Big redirect detected (potential sensitive informatil leak (50).
+- Above is another alert that I found but the risk level is LOW and the alerts show a Big redirect detected (potential sensitive information leak (50).

 ### <a name="ref"/>4.
 References (All)
 1. Server OS and Server-Side Scripting used (Windows or Linux, PHP or ASP.net or JavaScript, etc)